Use this cover letter sample as a model to write your own effective cover letter.

-You'll notice that this specific letter was written for an administrative assistant.
-However, you can still benefit from reviewing it even if you're not an admin assistant.
-Many of the concepts used will translate into writing a cover letter for any type of job that might interest you.
+The concepts used to write this sample letter will translate into writing a cover letter for any type of job that might interest you.

-You'll be able to use this sample to get a better sense of what a good cover letter looks like, and to get some ideas about what you might include in your own letter.
+You'll be able to use this sample to get a better understanding of what a good cover letter looks like and what you should include in your own letter.